 For example, we currently rely on a sole supplier for treprostinil, the active pharmaceutical ingredient of YUTREPIA, which sources treprostinil from a manufacturer in South Korea, with whom we have a long-term supply agreement.
 If our supplier is unable to supply treprostinil to us in the quantities we require, or at all, or otherwise defaults on its supply obligations to us, or if it ceases its relationship with us, we may not be able to obtain alternative supplies of treprostinil from other suppliers on acceptable terms, in a timely manner, or at all.
 We also rely on a sole supplier for encapsulation and packaging services, with whom we have a long-term contract.
 Furthermore, YUTREPIA is administered using the RS00 Model 8 DPI, which is manufactured by Plastiape, which is located in Italy.
 We purchase our RS00 Model 8 DPI supply pursuant to purchase orders and do not have a long-term contract with Plastiape.
 In the event of any prolonged disruption to our supply of treprostinil, the encapsulation and packaging services, or the manufacture and supply of RS00 Model 8 DPI, our ability to develop and commercialize, and the timeline for commercialization of, YUTREPIA may be adversely affected.
-We also rely upon Chengdu for the manufacture and supply of RG 3ml Medication Cartridges for the subcutaneous administration of Treprostinil Injection.
-In the event of any disruption to our supply of RG 3ml Medication Cartridges, sales of Treprostinil Injection may be adversely affected.
+We also rely upon Chengdu for the manufacture and supply of RG Cartridges, sales of Treprostinil Injection may be adversely affected.

 Additionally, in December 2019, a novel strain of COVID-19 (coronavirus) was reported to have surfaced in Wuhan, China and continues to be a global pandemic as of the date of this Quarterly Report on Form 10-Q. The full impact of the coronavirus is unknown and continues to rapidly evolve.
 South Korea, the country from which our supplier sources treprostinil, Italy, the country in which Plastiape is headquartered, and China, the country in which Chengdu is located, have had significant outbreaks of this disease, which, in the case of Italy and China, led to lockdowns of all or portions of the entire country.
-Recent lockdowns in portions of China have affected Chengdu's ability to manufacture RG 3ml Medication Cartridges, which could adversely affect sales of Treprostinil Injection in the event such lockdowns are not lifted prior to exhaustion of existing cartridge inventories.
+Recent lockdowns in portions of China have affected Chengdu's ability to manufacture RG Cartridges, which could adversely affect sales of Treprostinil Injection in the event such lockdowns limit the availability of RG Cartridges.
 The extent to which the coronavirus impacts our ability to procure sufficient supplies for the development and commercialization of our products and product candidates will depend on the severity, location and duration of the spread of the coronavirus, and the actions undertaken to contain the coronavirus or treat its effects.